The Citadel Bulldogs men's tennis

 The Citadel Bulldogs men's tennis team represents The Citadel in the sport of tennis.
 The Bulldogs compete in NCAA Division I's Southern Conference (SoCon).
-The team hosts its home matches at the Earle Tennis Center on the university's Charleston, South Carolina campus, and are led by hall of fame coach Chuck Kriese.
-The Bulldogs claimed their only SoCon Championship in 1961.
-Individual Bulldogs have claimed 19 singles and 9 doubles at the SoCon championships.
+The team hosts its home matches at the Earle Tennis Center on the university's Charleston, South Carolina campus, and is led by Hall of Fame coach Chuck Kriese.
+The Bulldogs won their only SoCon Championship in 1961.
+Individual Bulldogs have won 19 singles and 9 doubles at the SoCon championships.